-a.
+g.
 Annual Veterans Visit:

-Up to \$25.00 per meal, once a year to provide an annual visit to branches both for the Veterans and a spouse/caregiver who is accompanying a Veteran, or a Veteran's widower/widowaccompanied by a caregiver to offer a meal and camaraderie.
+(prior Provincial Command approval is required) Up to \$25.00 per meal, once a year to provide an annual visit to branches both for the Veterans and a spouse/ caregiver who is accompanying a Veteran, or a Veteran's widower/widowaccompanied by a caregiver to offer a meal and camaraderie.